jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Allows the creature to treat partial darkness as illuminated and darkness as partial darkness.

 *Poison*
-One of the creature’s attacks, or possibly its very form, is poisoned.
+One of the creature's attacks, or possibly its very form, is poisoned.
 The description will describe the particular poison or venom the creature employs.

 *Poison Immunity*